OpenMarket – May 31, 2021

-This will be a landmark change for the A2P SMS messaging industry.
-Every US business that has relied on shared US short codes and long codes to communicate with their audiences could be affected.
+2021 will be a time of great change for the A2P SMS messaging industry.
+Every US business that has relied on shared US short codes and long codes to communicate with their audiences must embrace that change.

 So here’s an update – including everything we’re able to share – based on our ongoing conversations with all the major US carriers.